olefriis/Eco2/README.md

 Building
 ===
-This is a Mac-only project.
+This is a Mac-only project for now.

 Download https://visualstudio.microsoft.com/vs/mac/ and open the outermost solution.